nayanchaudhari001-blip/mlops-iris-classifier/README.md

-# MLOps Iris Classifier - Version B
+# MLOps Iris Classifier Version A + B
-# MLOps Iris Classifier-Version A

 A sample ML project used to demonstrate Git-based version control workflows in an MLOps context.